01 of 10

 Fontainebleau Palace and Park

-Steeped in centuries of royal history, the palace and surrounding forest of Fontainebleau housed French monarchs starting from the 13th century.
+Steeped in centuries of royal history, the palace and surrounding forest of Fontainebleau served as a seasonal home to French monarchs starting from the 13th century onward.
 An excursion here will sate both history and architecture buffs and nature-lovers, who will find miles of hiking trails in the historic park and forest around the palace.
 Barbizon, a town which has gained fame as the home of painters such as Millet, is nestled in the Fontainebleau forest and is also worth a detour.

 Provins (Medieval UNESCO Heritage Site)